luisarizmendi/edge-demos/demos/rhde-aap/README.md

 ## Section 5 - Bulletproof system upgrades

+In this Section we will cover the following topics:

+* Edge Device Self-Healing
+  * Auto rollbacks in Operating System Upgrades

+---

 Imagine that you have a system running in a windmill in the middle of a mountain.
 You decide to upgrade you Operating System... and then in the process suddenly.. nothing works, you dont' even have access to the system to try to recover it...You will need to send someone to that remote mountain in an off-road truck who knows how to connect and fix the issue.
 That means a lot of time and money.

 What if you system detects the failure or that something is not working as expected and then, automatically rolls back to the previous version where things were working correctly? that's possible thanks to OSTree images and Greenboot.